Due to rising life expectancy and population aging, there is growing social and economic pressure to help older adults to live at home safely.

 The study suggests that it is a complex endeavor to ensure the robot design is acceptable and efficient, and that no robot configuration can fit all scenarios.

-Nevertheless, elderly people concerned by cognitive impairment seem to be more ready for such robots that can support health and social care at home.
+Nevertheless, elderly people concerned with cognitive impairment seem to be more ready for such robots that can support health and social care at home.

-Future work will focus on developing customizable and highly flexible robot.
+Future work will focus on developing a customizable and highly flexible robot.

 Copyright © 2018 Knowridge Science Report.
 All rights reserved.